jhannesreimann/email-client-selftest-service/50-implementation/selftest-service/PAPER_PARITY_AND_NEXT_STEPS.md

 - The user configures a mail client to connect to the selftest host and performs actions (IMAP refresh / SMTP send).
 - The mail server logs privacy-safe events (no passwords) and includes a session code derived from the username (`test-SESSION`).

+Implementation details that matter for interpretation:

+- The mode override is stored per public IP and appears in logs as `override_session` (when present).
+- The authoritative session grouping is derived from the username and appears as `session`.
+- Pre-auth events (connect/capability/ehlo/starttls) intentionally use `session=null` to avoid attributing old traffic to a new session.

 This setup is designed to answer:

 - “Does this client ever attempt **authentication without TLS** when STARTTLS is disrupted or unavailable?”